Why We Need to Develop Balanced Sensitivity?

 You have to reflect on that, is this actual reality?
 And it is, isn’t it?
 You’re a human being, I’m a human being.
 In a real interaction, real life, not virtual interaction, your mood will affect it like my mood will affect it.
 In virtual reality, if you’re in a bad mood you just shut the machine off, don’t you?
 But that’s not real life.
-Your mood doesn’t really get communicated very well, even with an icon of a smiley face, if it’s on the basis of a text message which has to be just very cryptic and short, or a tweet, which is 160 characters.
+Your mood doesn’t really get communicated very well, even with an icon of a smiley face, if it’s on the basis of an SMS message which has to be just very cryptic and short, or a tweet, which is 160 characters.
 The mood, the feelings, are not really essential.
 All you’re doing is transmitting some basic information.
 As I say, it’s very frightening, when we’re so used to being behind the shields of our technology, to actually encounter somebody in real life.
 We may not be experiencing this yet, but we can see that this is the trend that is happening in the world.

 Cause and Effect

 Why am I afraid to actually encounter another human being?
 This becomes a very interesting question.
 We feel vulnerable or we don’t know what to do.
 We’ve lost our social skills and so this caring attitude, this caring heart, becomes even more essential to see that there’s nothing to be frightened of.
 You have feelings, I have feelings, we’re going to affect each other, but the next point here is how I treat you and what I say will further affect your feelings.
 So now a sense of ethics comes in that we don’t want to make this an unpleasant encounter with another human being; so “cause and effect.”